IBM/fabric-contract-attribute-based-access-control/README.md

 password: adminpw

 #### 2) Create users
-Select the "Create New User" tab and enter the following users:
+Select the "Register New User" tab and enter the following users:
 ```
 id: GHFarm
 password: GHFarm